sat-engineer/sovereign-merchant/product-and-tech-spec.md

 18. Sovereign Merchant as Dynamic Invoice Bridge

+**Note:** This section details the QBO-first reconciliation mode.
+See Section 7.2 for the integrated data flow and Section 8 (endpoints #11-13) for API details.

-definition: Sovereign Merchant is the thing that, when someone clicks a “pay in bitcoin” link for a QBO invoice, talks to both QBO and BTCPay, generates a short-lived BTCPay invoice, and then reconciles the payment back to QBO.
+**Definition:** When reconciliation mode is set to `qbo-first`, Sovereign Merchant acts as a dynamic invoice bridge.
+When a customer clicks a "pay in bitcoin" link for a QBO invoice, the system talks to both QBO and BTCPay, generates a short-lived BTCPay invoice, and then reconciles the payment back to QBO automatically.

 18.1 steps
 	1.	customer hits /pay?qboInvoice=INV-12345&sig=...